PlutoZhang/Zowe-docs/topics/cli-releasenotes.md

 and tested to integrate with z/OS Management Facility (z/OSMF) running on IBM version 2.2 z/OS mainframe systems.

-## Brightside CLI Early Access Preview

-The Brightside CLI Early Access Preview lets early adopters preview Brightside CLI.
-The Release Notes describes new features as they become available.

-Brightside CLI is under continuous development and might have periodic updates.
-For information about how to determine your current Brightside CLI version and apply updates, see [Install Brightside CLI.](Install-Brightside-CLI_429364999.html)

 ## Experimental Commands

 The Brightside CLI Early Access Preview contains features that are still